Home

 “You need me to vote for you in November, right?”

-I need you to vote for me on September 10, 2024 and on November 5, 2024.
+I need you to vote for me on September 15, 2026 and November 9, 2026.
 Think of it like a two-part interview: the September election is when you decide who you’re going to give a second interview.
 The November election is when you decide whether to hire them.
 Remember, November means nothing without September.

 “Well, where have you been?
 I haven’t seen you.”

 “Why are you running?
-How are you better than the incumbent?”
+What makes you the best candidate in the race?”

 “Tell me about your platform.
 What are you hoping to accomplish and how will you get it done?”